tiacsys/bridle/samples/waveshare_pico_10dof_imu_sensor/README.rst

 |zephyr:board:rpi_pico| board.

 The following examples use the shield in revision 2.1.
-If these should be used for revision 1, the variable ``SHIELD`` must be adapted accordingly.
+If these should be used for revision 1, the variable :code:`SHIELD` must be adapted accordingly.

 .. zephyr-app-commands::
    :app: bridle/samples/waveshare_pico_10dof_imu_sensor